ReD-GifHub/Jao/README.md

-# Jao
-Hi, my name is João Pedro, passionate about technology and game development!
+# Hi, my name is João Pedro, passionate about technology and game development!